shinkansenfinance/tamagotchi-python-flask/README.md

      not set.
   - `TAMAGOTCHI_LEGAL_NAME`: The legal name to be used for the sender.
     Defaults to "Fictional Tamagotchi SpA" if not set.
-  - `TAMAGOTCHI_RUT`: The tax id to be used for the sender.
+  - `TAMAGOTCHI_CLID` or `TAMAGOTCHI_RUT`: The chilean RUT to be used for the sender.
 Defaults to "11111111-1" if not set.
+  - `TAMAGOTCHI_MXRFC`: The mexican RFC to be used for the sender.
+Defaults to "XAXX010101000" if not set.
+  - `TAMAGOTCHI_CONIT`: The colombian NIT to be used for the sender.
+Defaults to 123456789 if not set.
   - `TAMAGOTCHI_EMAIL`: The email used by the sender.
 Defaults to team@shinkansen.cl if not set.
+  - `TAMAGOTCHI_ACCOUNT_NUMBER_CLP` or `TAMAGOTCHI_ACCOUNT_NUMBER`: The chilean
+    account number to be used for the sender.
+Defaults to "4242424242424242" if not set.
+  - `TAMAGOTCHI_ACCOUNT_NUMBER_MXN`: The mexican account number to be used for the sender.
+Defaults to "4242424242424242" if not set.
-  - `TAMAGOTCHI_ACCOUNT_NUMBER`: The account number to be used for the sender.
+  - `TAMAGOTCHI_ACCOUNT_NUMBER_COP`: The colombian account number to be used for the sender.
 Defaults to "4242424242424242" if not set.
   - `TAMAGOTCHI_MAX_AMOUNT`: The maximum amount to allow in a payout.
 All payouts are automatically capped up to this amount.
   - `SHINKANSEN_API_HOST`: The API host to hit.
 Defaults to